andrewstarlike/AndrewStarlike/README.md

 You can find LinkedIn profile here: https://www.linkedin.com/in/andrei-sandulescu/ and my CV here: https://andrewstarlike.com/

 On Jul 26, 2021 I created a small React app to demonstrate classes.
 The repo is https://github.com/AndrewStarlike/react-classes.
-Basically I added useEffect and useContext equivalent in class based components and demonstrated error boundry.
+Basically I added useEffect and useContext equivalents in class based components and demonstrated error boundry.

 On Jul 26, 2021 I created a React app based on Maximilian Schwarzmuller's course on React JS.
 The repo is here https://github.com/AndrewStarlike/react-food.
 This app uses useState, useEffect for showing an animation to the cart, useContext for sharing cart's props and functions across components, a modal for displaying the cart with a backdrop - both properly inserted using createPortal, forwared refs for getting the amount from an abstract input.